 VAT and E-Books

-The number of available books in a digital format is constantly increasing (200 000 books are already digitally available, representing 4.1% of publisher’s revenue).
-France extended the VAT the rules applied to physical books to digital books, considering that a book is a book, regardless of its support.
+The number of available books in digital form is constantly increasing (200 000 books are already digitally available, representing 5% of publishers’ revenue).
+France extended the VAT rules applied to physical books to digital books, considering that a book is a book, regardless of its support.
 SNE and FEP have been working together to keep this reduced VAT rate, on the ground of fiscal neutrality.
 On December 2016, the European commission proposed a directive enabling Member States to apply the same VAT rate to e-books and paper books.

-On an international scale, the SNE and all french publishers are active members of the TIGAR/ABC project (under the auspices of the WIPO) that allows crossboarder exchanges of adapted books for blind and partially sighted people.
+At the international level, the SNE and French publishers are active members of the TIGAR/ABC project (under the auspices of the WIPO) that allows cross-border exchanges of adapted books for blind and visually impaired people.

 Standards and interoperability

 The standardization of the digital environment (exchange formats, clear rules of identification) is one of the main issues for publishers.
-In France, the SNE and the book chain are developing studies about these topics on a regular basis.
+In France, the SNE and the book chain are constantly conducting studies on those issues.

 Libraries are privileged spaces for the promotion of books.
-Publishers are experimenting ways for them to lend digital books, without penalizing the growth of digital books market.
-In France, near 100 000 digital books are available for lending in libraries.
+In that regard, publishers are experimenting ways to lend digital books, without penalizing the growth of digital books market.
+In France, 154 000 digital books are available for lending in libraries as of January 2018.

 Over the past few years, with the growth of digital economy, science publishers tried to renew their access models to scientific publications.
-The European Commission has published recommendations about opening the access to scientific publications at the latest 6 to 12 months after they were first published.
+In 2017, France adopted the “Digital Republic Law” which entered into force on October 7th.
+It includes:

-The encouragement of books and reading is at the heart of SNE’s statutory missions.
-Though French people are (according to several studies) very attached to books, the social gap in reading practices is increasing.
-For this reason the SNE has launched in 2012 a contest event mostly intended for young people.
-Young children are invited to read verbally a text in front of teachers and fellow students and the winners of the regional rounds will be invited to the national final.
-This event is supported by many institutions and companies among which the Ministry of National Education, Radio France, France Télévisions…
+The encouragement of books and the fostering of reading habits are at the heart of SNE’s statutory missions.
+Although French people are, according to several studies, very attached to books, the social gap in reading habits is increasing.
+For this reason the SNE has launched in 2012 a reading challenge mostly intended for young people.
+Young children will have to read out loud a text in front of their teachers and fellow students and the winners of the regional rounds will be invited to the national final.
+This event is supported by many institutions and companies among which the Ministry of National Education, Radio France, France Télévisions, La Poste etc.